garylirocks/quickrefs/azure-networking-virtual-wan.markdown

 - For each connection:
   - By default, it associates and propagates to the Default route table
   - Can only associate to one route table, which controls where traffic from this connection will be routed to.
-  - A connection could have static routes, and an option determines whether to propagate the default routes (eg. route traffic to a subnet via an NVA)
   - Can propagate routes to multiple route tables.
+  - A connection could have **static routes**, and whether they should be propagated
+  - An option determines whether **default routes (`0.0.0.0/0`)** learnt by the vHub (by a Firewall in the hub) should be propagated to this connection
   - All branch connections (P2S VPN, S2S VPN, and ExpressRoute) are configured as a whole, they always associate and propagate to the same set of route tables.
-  - Enabling routing intent disables routing configs on connections
+  - Enabling routing intent (when a Firewall is deployed in the hub) disables routing configs on connections

 ![Virtual hub route propagation](images/azure_virtual-wan-routes-propagation.png)